MicrosoftDocs/azure-devops-docs/docs/pipelines/test/reference-qa.md

 1. Add these assemblies to version control and [let the build controller know where to get them](../../pipelines/overview.md).

-1. In your build definition, provide the path to the test framework in the *Path to Custom Test Adapters** parameter:
+1. In your build pipeline, provide the path to the test framework in the *Path to Custom Test Adapters** parameter:

    ![Build def, VSTest task, custom test framework](_img/getting-started-with-continuous-testing/IC816555.png)